remster85/Meetups/React.md

 	}
 }
 ```

-It's just json.
+*It's just json.  *
-While query fields are executed in parallel,
-Mutation fields run in series, one after the other.
+`While query fields are executed in parallel,  Mutation fields run in series, one after the other.`

-Apollo
+- Apollo
-RealTime
+- RealTime
-Plugin eslint
+- Plugin eslint
-GraphIQL
+= GraphIQL

 ### New in React